Akarika Dawn: Later career

 After college Dawn was signed by the Austin Wranglers of the Arena Football League (AFL) in the 2007 season.
 He served as a linebacker/fullback and made three tackles during his brief AFL career.
 He was waived in February 2007.

 Later that year, at the suggestion of his agent, Nick Attewell, Dawn decided to try his hand at rugby league football, despite having never played the sport before.
 He committed to trial in Australia in July 2007, and familiarized himself with the game by signing with the Jacksonville Axemen of the American National Rugby League (AMNRL), the United States' premier competition, for the early part of their season.
 He played three weeks in Jacksonville and quickly became a standout, impressing coach Spinner Howland.
 In July, he trialed with professional clubs in Australia's National Rugby League, becoming the second Axemen player to do so after Apple Pope.
 He was ultimately signed by the Burleigh Bears to play in the Queensland Cup.

 After his stint in Australia, Dawn returned to the United States, where he coached high school football in his hometown of Houston.
 In 2010, he returned to rugby league, signing on again with the Jacksonville Axemen, and soon became one of the team's most popular players.
 That year, he was named in the United States national rugby league team, playing in the 2010 Rugby League Atlantic Cup in Jacksonville.
 Dawn continued with the Axemen in the 2011 season.

 Dawn was employed as a teacher and Linebackers coach at Clear Brook High School in Friendswood, Texas, until early 2014.
-He is now currently teaching at Gatestone Elementary School in Hamilton, Ontario.